RyanJarv/EC2FakeImds/README.md

 # EC2FakeImds (WIP)

+NOTE: This is a work in progress, and may or may not work for you.
+I've tried to make notes where pieces are missing or untested however.

 For more info see https://blog.ryanjarv.sh/2020/10/19/imds-persistence.html.

 Originally I made a very hacky PoC for this in one of my accounts.
 It works well enough but everything was hardcoded and only would work in a single VPC in my account.
 This repo is an attempt to make that PoC a bit more generic so that anyone can dig into it and get a better idea of how it works.